Dr. Kevin Melicher

 A certified naval nuclear engineer in power generation and distribution, who also served as chief engineer for a major environmental project involving the defueling of two atomic reactors, Hagerott changed from engineering to a career in higher education in 2005.
 Hagerott has conducted research and writing about the evolution of technology, education, and changes in career and the workplace.

 Hagerott held numerous academic leadership roles to include the dean of humanities and social sciences, special assistant to the provost, chair of the admissions board, chairmanship of senior faculty senate committees pertaining to assessment and accreditation, and as a planning and strategy director in one of the largest U.S. Army educational organizations.
 Prior to his transition to an academic career path, he held numerous leadership positions in the U.S. Navy, both aboard ships and in administrative positions in the Department of Defense.
 He is a fourth-generation North Dakotan.

 Hagerott holds a B.S. from the U.S. Naval Academy, an M.A. in political science and economics from Oxford University where he attended as a Rhodes Scholar, and a Ph.D. in history from University of Maryland, and also served as a White House Fellow.

-Tammy Dolan is the University System’s chief financial officer.
+Tammy Dolan is the University System’s vice chancellor of administrative affairs and chief financial officer.
 Dolan oversees administrative affairs as it impacts all stakeholders within the university system.

 She previously worked in the Office of Management and Budget Fiscal Management Division as a management and fiscal analyst.
 While there, she helped develop and implement a new funding model for higher education in North Dakota, which focuses on completed credit hours.